 Support Farchana Emergency Relief Efforts

-To improve food security, the project provides food parcels containing staple foods for the most vulnerable families.
 At the same time, farmers are supported in maintaining stable agricultural production despite challenging climatic conditions.
 SWISSAID distributes seeds, tools, and fertilizers adapted to local conditions and trains farming families in sustainable agricultural practices.
 The project also aims to reduce health risks and im-prove living conditions by enhancing access to clean drinking water.
+Due to a cholera epidemic that has been raging since July 2025, measures have been taken to stem the spread of the disease, such as distributing hygiene kits and sharing information among communities about how to prevent transmission.

 In detail: